Vaping and Youth

-- Electronic cigarettes – or e-cigarettes — are also called vapes, e-hookahs, vape pens, and electronic nicotine delivery systems (ENDS).
+- Vapes are also call electronic cigarettes, e-cigarettes, and electronic nicotine delivery systems (ENDS).

-- Using an e-cigarette product is most commonly called vaping.
+- Using a vape is most commonly called vaping.

 - The liquid can contain: nicotine, tetrahydrocannabinol (THC), cannabinoid (CBD) oils, and/or other substances and additives.